LennaHammer/English/EVP/out/words_adjective.md

 ## 303. various ## adjective
 /ˈver.iː.əs/
 [A2]many different
-- I left London for various reasons.
+- I left London for various `reasons`.
-- They have offices in various parts of the country.
+- They have offices in various `parts of` the country.
-- We had various problems on our trip, including a flat tire.
+- We had various `problems` on our trip, including a flat tire.
-- There are various ways of raising money.
+- There are various `ways` of raising money.

 ## 304. warm ## adjective
 /wɔːrm/ CLOTHES